Granlund scores in OT as Predators edge Jets

 Mikael Granlund's one-timer off the post 1:11 into overtime gave the Nashville Predators a 2-1 road victory over the Winnipeg Jets on Tuesday.
 Granlund's 11th goal of the season gave the Predators their third win in four games, with two of those victories coming beyond regulation.

 Hellebuyck stopped 34 of 36 shots in the hard-luck defeat.
-Despite a 1.00 GAA and .971 save percentage over his last five games against the Predators dating back to last season, Hellebuyck has only a 3-1-1 record to show for his dominant play.
-Four of Granlund's goals have come in his last seven games.
+Despite a 1.00 GAA and a .972 save percentage over his past five games against the Predators dating back to last season, Hellebuyck has only a 3-1-1 record to show for his dominant play.
+Four of Granlund's goals have come in his past seven games.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)